 Those settings will be enough for TLM Modbus TCP side master device.

 TLM will get LoRa packages over the air and transfer those packages to local Modbus RTU slave device.
-So we will set TLM in "Server Configuration" and set "Operation Mode" as "Modbus TCP to RTU" since we need and change in Modbus TCP frame to Modbus RTU frame and transfer to local Modbus RTU slave device.
+So we will set TLM "Device Function" as "LoRa to SERIAL Device Gateway with MODBUS TCP/RTU Conversion" since we need change from Modbus TCP frame to Modbus RTU frame and transfer converted data to local Modbus RTU slave device.

 TLM goup address will be 1, same as Master TLM.